What About Livingstone: Critical reception

 The Guardian said the song had "weird lyrics".
 The Telegraph seems baffled that such a song exists, commenting "believe it or not, there’s an Abba song called What About Livingstone?".
-Bright Lights Dark Shadows: The Real Story of Abba says both songs "get by on their whimsical charm".
-Abba - Uncensored on the Record suggests What About Livingstone? and King Kong Song were novelty songs.
-It said What About Livingstone? was "catchy" and "nice", though adds that there is nothing special about it.
+Abba - Uncensored on the Record suggests What About Livingstone and King Kong Song were novelty songs.
+It said What About Livingstone was "catchy" and "nice", though adds that there is nothing special about it.
+Bright Lights Dark Shadows: The Real Story of Abba says that both songs "get by on their whimsical charm".